 Staying on Top of Your Profession

 One of the best ways to sustain your pursuit of new and cutting-edge welding knowledge is reading up on the important books and trade journals relevant to the welding trade.
 Any successful welder should have their own well-rounded welding reference library.

 Expanding Your Knowledge Base

-Another important reason you need to maintain a well-rounded reference library, a reason that applies to all of the professions outlined at the beginning of this post, is to address special or unique jobs or projects which require specific or specialized knowledge, beyond the realm of your current expertise.
+Another important reason you need to maintain a well-rounded reference library, a reason that applies to all of the professions outlined at the beginning of this post, is to address special or unique jobs or projects which require specific knowledge, beyond the realm of your current expertise.